project-flogo/ml/README.md

 Here are several examples of Flogo apps with ML included.

-1. [cnnUnitTest](examples/cnnUnitTest) -  building basic ML model into a go program using the flogo library API
+1. [cnnUnitTest](examples/cnnUnitTest) -  using a CNN for where a maximum is in a gaussian - a basic ML model for a flogo app using the flogo library API
 2. [cocoImageRecog](examples/cocoImageRecog) - build an app that creates a REST API that does image recognition
-3. [streamingOutlier](examples/streamingOutlier) - simulates data streaming from multiple sources being joined and fed into a DNN outlier detector.
+3. [streamingOutlier](examples/streamingOutlier) - simulates data streaming from multiple sources being joined and fed into a DNN outlier detector
+4. [cobi_bike](examples/cobi_bike) - an outlier detector (autoencoder) for [COBI bike](cobi.bike)
+5. [flowsOutlier][examples/flowsOutlier] - modifying the [streamingOutlier](examples/streamingOutlier) to use [flows](https://github.com/project-flogo/flow)